anowa-eng/errorforest/README.md

 # errorforest
-== What is Errorforest? ==
+## What is Errorforest?
-Errorforest is planned to be an Error maker with a lot of stuff Go visit the studio
+Errorforest was planned in the studio

+Go visit the studio *[1,000 Managers = The Launch of ErrorForest!](https://scratch.mit.edu/studios/26884937/)*.